FAQ

 This is particularly important for the younger karateka (student of karate) whose bones are still in the soft growing / formation stages of development.

-• WSKC members have the opportunity to attend seminars with Keith Crighton 7th Dan, IJKA UK Chief Instructor in the UK and attend seminars worldwide held by other IJKA member counties.
+• WSKC members have the opportunity to attend seminars with Keith Crighton IJKA UK Chief Instructor in the UK, seminars held by Utsumi Takato Sensei, IJKA Interational Chief Instructor and seminars worldwide held by other IJKA member countries.

 What is the IJKA?